Cost of Dental Implants

 How much does a dental implant cost?

-The short answer is “it depends”; however, at the Associates for Oral & Maxillofacial Surgery there is no charge for your initial implant consultation.
-This allows you the opportunity to learn what factors must be considered in your particular case and allow us to give you the best estimate possible.
+The short answer is “it depends”.
+We recommend you come in for an initial consultation with a CT scan at our office, which will allow you to learn what factors must be considered in your particular case and allow us to give you the best estimate possible.

 Here is what it depends on:

 - Location of the implant in the jaw

 - Whether the bone has been resorbed and requires bone grafting

 - Any other health conditions that might cause complications

 - Cost of the actual implant and crown

 - The doctor’s experience and expertise